swift-rabbit/AbDistill/README.md

 ## Future Improvements

-While AbDistill provides a strong baseline for structural knowledge distillation, several areas could be improved in future iterations:
+While AbDistill provides a strong baseline for cross-modal geometric supervision and sequence surrogate modeling, several areas could be improved in future iterations:

 1. **Larger Dataset:** Expanding the dataset beyond the current size could improve both teacher and student generalization across more diverse CDR-H3 landscapes.
 2. **True Sequence Inputs for ESM-IF1:** ESM-IF1 is currently forced to run in a structure-only mode by passing a dummy poly-alanine sequence.
 Upgrading the pipeline to feed the true amino acid sequence to ESM-IF1 would allow the Teacher model to leverage both backbone geometry and residue-specific chemical environments.